 Known as one of the most inexpensive providers within its category, Mint accomplishes this with a bit of a different take on prepaid plans.
 By selling data in bulk (blocks of months), customers receive deeper discounts than typical monthly fare.

 As mentioned, Mint offers different packages in bulk.
 In general, all plans include unlimited talk, text and data.
-Subscribers choose how much of that data you wish to be high-speed 4G LTE on a monthly basis.
+Subscribers choose how much high-speed 4G LTE data they need on a monthly basis.

 3 Month Plans